prashanthrv/tncovidbeds-map/README.md

 # tncovidbeds-map
-Geometrical Visualization of covid beds availablity in Tamil Nadu
+Geographical visualization of covid beds availablity in Tamil Nadu